writethedocs/www/docs/conf/portland/2022/sponsors/prospectus.rst

 Sponsorship schedule
 --------------------

+* **SUNDAY**: The conference online platform is open.
+You are welcome to hang out at your sponsorship booth and attend the Writing Day, but no formal sponsorship events are happening.
+You're also encouraged to lead a Writing Day project if your documentation is open source.

-* **MONDAY**: The conference platform opens at 8am, so we recommend arriving around this time to get the most interaction with attendees.
-The conference will run until around 5pm.
+* **MONDAY**: The conference platform opens at 9:00, so we recommend arriving around this time to get the most interaction with attendees.
+The official start of the main conference talks is at 10:00, when sponsor booths will need to be staffed.
+The conference will run until around 18:00.

 * **TUESDAY**: The Job Fair will be on Tuesday morning in the Expo area of the online platform.
 It will take place in existing sponsorship booths.
 If you do not have a booth, a temporary booth will be set up for the job fair, and then removed during lunch.